Tom's Rhinoplasty: Production

 Chef sings a song called "No Substitute" to Ms. Ellen in an attempt to woo her.
 The brief song was later expanded and included in Chef Aid: The South Park Album, a South Park soundtrack released in 1998.
-"No Substitute" was performed by Isaac Hayes and was written by Parker, Stone and Bruce Howell, a South Park composer and producer.
+"No Substitute" was performed by Chef's voice actor Isaac Hayes and was written by Parker, Stone and Bruce Howell, a South Park composer and producer.
 During one montage scene in "Tom's Rhinoplasty", a jealous Wendy recalls memories of her relationship with Stan while a sad song plays in the background.
 The song is performed by actress Courtney Ford, who appeared as an extra in the 1998 comedy film BASEketball, which starred Parker and Stone.
 Like Henstridge, Parker asked Ford to appear in the episode because he found her attractive.
 The Indigo Girls-style song in "Tom's Rhinoplasty" was written and sung by Toddy Walters, who played protagonist Polly Pry in Trey Parker's 1996 film, Cannibal!
 The Musical.
 The song is called "I Love Domestic Chores", and was written "as sort of a lesbian anthem".

 During one scene, Wendy tells Stan that she smelled Ms. Ellen taking a "smelly dump" in the bathroom in an attempt to make him less attracted to her.
 In the original script, Wendy originally told Stan that she had a yeast infection, but Comedy Central censors made Parker and Stone change the line.
 Parker and Stone said although the network typically provides great leniency in permitting obscene jokes, they often object to lines about female hygiene problems.
 During a cafeteria scene, a boy visible at a lunch table in the background looks exactly like Craig Tucker, but the color of his hat has been changed to make him appear to be a different character.
 The idea of Ms. Ellen taking one of the children to dinner came from Parker's real-life experiences.
 At his school, the children were able to have lunch with the teacher and principal if they were awarded "Student of the Week".
 Parker said he went on one of the lunches once and found the experience "really, really creepy" because he had the impression the teacher and principal were having a romantic affair.